You’ve judged exercise incorrectly.

 1. Break your thought barriers

-Your thoughts form your reality.
+Your thoughts shape your reality.
 If you believe you cannot do it, you will not do it.
-Change your attitude in the beginning and you will enjoy the end.
+Change your attitude in the beginning, and you will enjoy the end.
 Give it a chance!

 2. Eat nutritious food

 I won’t bore you with mantras on the importance of a healthy lifestyle.
 I won’t judge you if you continue following your tradition of cooking 4-5 main dishes with desserts dipped in sugar syrup.